imbaky/Acer-5741G-Keyboard-Mod/README.md

 ##But how?

-After some research I discovered that there is another model of Acer that had an identical keyboard but with an extra flex-cable to power the lights.
+After some research I discovered that there is another model of Acer that had an identical keyboard but with an extra flex-cable to power the lights but it would take a few modifications for it to work.